Abbas swears in Palestinian unity government shunned by Israel

 ISRAEL 'DEEPLY DISAPPOINTED'

 "We are deeply disappointed," the statement said.
-It accused the United States of "enabling Abbas to believe that it is acceptable to form a government with a terrorist organisation."
+It accused the United States of "enabling Abbas to believe that it is acceptable to form a government with a terrorist organization."

 Prime Minister Benjamin Netanyahu's security cabinet met in emergency session after the deal and threatened to hold Abbas accountable for any attacks against Israel, alluding to sporadic rocket fire from Gaza to which Israel has thus far responded by bombing militant strongholds in the coastal territory.